What does Stephanie mean?

 Presented below is the birth name popularity of Stephanie for girls.
 Stephanie entered the list in 1900-1909 and reached its highest rank of #6 in the U.S. during 1980-1989, and is at #205 presently.
 (Top 1000 Birth Names Records, 2014)

 Below is a graphed comparison of the usage of the girl name Stephanie and related names.
 Popular variation forms of Stephanie (#205 last year) are Stevie (#951 last year), Stephany, Stephania, Stefanie, Stephani and Stefani.
-These girl names reached the height of their popularity in 1990 and have become much less widespread since, with the forms Stephany, Stefanie, Stefani and Stevie becoming less in vogue.
+These girl names reached the height of their popularity in the year 1990 (usage of 0.4103%) and have become much less widespread since (usage 0.1206%, down 70.6%), with the forms Stephany, Stefani, Stefanie and Stevie becoming less in vogue.
 Stephanie (#205) is the most contemporarily stylish baby name in this compilation.
 (Top 1000 Birth Names Records, 2014)